straithe/ReadingAndResourceLists/AWS_IAM.md

-# AWS Identity and Access Management (IAM) Learning Resource List
+# AWS Identity and Access Management (IAM) Reading and Resource List

 AWS Identity and Access Management (IAM) is a web service that is used to control who is authenticated and authorized to use AWS resources.
 In this reading and resource list I provide a collection of curated open access resources on AWS IAM for those wishing to learn more about this service.
 I focused on open access resources for this list so anyone can learn about AWS IAM without having to traverse paywalls.
 Curation of this list involved assessing 19 resources, 9 of which were accepted to be part of this list, and 10 of which were rejected.
 The 9 resources that were accepted were accurate, met inclusiveness expectations, did not require unrelated prior knowledge, and contained current information.
 If you think I missed a resource, or have any comments about this list or anything on it, please email me at b@straithe.com, submit a pull request, or raise a GitHub issue to let me know.